call us: (905) 456 9969

 It should be noted that there is tremendous benefit to have beside you a seasoned and professional family lawyer to help simplify the entirety of the process, and champion your interests.
 Should you find yourself in this situation, do not hesitate to reach out to us here at Rutman & Rutman Professional Corporation.

-If we talk about the Divorce Act and Family Law Act they are both federal law.
+If we talk about the Divorce laws Act and Family Law Act they are both federal law.
 However, provinces and territories manage the process of applying for a divorce completely.
 This means that even if the legal foundation for divorce is similar across the country, some requirements and steps may vary depending on where you live.

 If you are filing for divorce, you have to first fill out the forms and file them in court.
 You can do this on your own, or get it done from your lawyer.
 Also, there is a nominal application fee that you have to pay.
 The purpose of this form is to gather all the information about your marriage: